 Michigan By The Bottle Tasting Room includes representation from all over the state, including the Lake Michigan Shore Wine Trail, Leelanau Peninsula, Old Mission Peninsula, Southeast Michigan Pioneer Wine Trail, Thumbs Up Wine Trail, Bayview Wine Trail and beyond.
 All of our partner wineries are family-run operations – some of which have existed for generations – that use their own estate-grown fruit and/or locally sourced fruit to produce high-quality wines.
 Each partner winery has its own story to tell; take a peek at their individual backgrounds, philosophies and specialties.

 Located in Cedar, on Michigan’s Leelanau Peninsula, Bel Lago Winery gets its name from the Italian term for “beautiful lake.”
-It’s a fitting name, since Bel Lago wines are made from grapes grown in family-owned vineyards overlooking Lake Leelanau and Lake Michigan.
-Bel Lago was founded in 1987 by Domenic, Ruth, and Amy Iezzoni and Charles Edson, who serves as the winemaker.
+It’s a fitting name, since Bel Lago wines are made from grapes grown in picturesque vineyards overlooking Lake Leelanau, in the heart of the Leelanau Peninsula.
+Founded in 1992 by Domenic, Ruth and Amy Iezzoni, and Charles Edson, Bel Lago’s vineyards were first planted in the late 1980s, and their tasting room opened in 1999.
 The emphasis at Bel Lago has been on quality, with an unwavering commitment to excellence.
-As winegrowers, Edson and the Iezzonis believe firmly in the old adage “the wines are made in the vineyard.”
-Bel Lago wines are based on the production of quality fruit from select clones of a very unique varietal mix.
+As winegrowers, the team believes firmly in the old adage “the wines are made in the vineyard.”
+Bel Lago wines are based on the production of quality fruit from select clones of a very unique varietal mix, with more than 100 varieties grown on 37 acres.
+The current winemaking team consists of Charles Edson, Blake Lougheed and Kyle Leppek.

 Finding a piece of Leland Bluestone on the shore of Lake Michigan is finding a rare treasure of nature.
 Blustone wines are inspired by these unanticipated moments in life.